A former Texas judge turned killer, Eric Lyle Williams’ shocking crimes still captivate the public a decade later.

 The Murders

-On January 31, 2013, Chief Assistant District Attorney Mark Hasse was fatally shot outside the Kaufman County courthouse while walking to his vehicle.
+On January 31, 2013, Chief Assistant District Attorney Mark Hasse was shot outside the Kaufman County courthouse.

-On March 30, 2013, District Attorney Mike McLelland and his wife, Cynthia McLelland, were found deceased in their rural Kaufman County residence.
+Then, on March 30, 2013, District Attorney Mike McLelland and his wife, Cynthia, were found dead in their home, both victims of an assault weapon.

 Investigation and Arrests

-Williams was arrested on April 18, 2013, and charged with capital murder for the deaths of Mike and Cynthia McLelland.
+On April 18, 2013, Williams was arrested and charged with the capital murder of Mike and Cynthia McLelland.

 Eric Williams Case Impact on Texas Courts